KomodoPlatform/developer-docs/docs/basic-docs/atomicdex-api-20-dev/get_locked_amount.md

 # get\_locked\_amount

 The `get_locked_amount` method returns the amount of a coin which is currently locked by a swap which is in progress.
-If the coin queried is not activated, a `NoSuchCoin` error will be returned.
+If the coin is not activated, a `NoSuchCoin` error will be returned.

 #### Arguments